-NB It is essential to have attended the July 2018 Introduction to PCEAT first before booking onto the Level 1 training.
+NB It is essential to have attended the July or September 2018 Introduction to PCEAT first before booking onto the Level 1 training.

 To complete the booking, we also request you to email Joan your email address + mobile number + brief information about your professional background + your reasons for wanting to attend the training.

 On receipt of your deposit and these details you will receive follow up instructions for attending the Level 1 series, including directions to Endmoor, information about payment of balances and a list of suggested local accommodation (if requested).

 Please email Joan or phone 07704 710810 if you have further questions concerning payments.